-The A1 Offshore Excellence Awards named SYSA the 2017 Best Yacht Training Programme in South Africa.
+WINNER 2017 - The A1 Offshore Excellence Awards named SYSA - Best Yacht Training Programme in South Africa WINNER 2024 - African Excellence Awards - Best Steward and Stewardess Superyacht Training Company

-ACREW YACHT AWARDS 2018 - 2023
+ACREW YACHT AWARDS 2018 - 2024

 SYSA Steward/ess course graduate Carli Steenkamp received the Best Stew Award 2018 at the ACREW 1st International Crew Awards ceremony held in 2018.
 We also had FIVE students as finalists in various Steward/ess categories for 2019 ACREW Awards - two of which won in their categories - Anna Steyn for Purser and Micaela Letley for Stewardess.
 In 2020, AGAIN, we had several former students as finalists and winners in the award categories - Karine Rayson, Micaela Letley and our co-owner Isobel Odendaal.
 In 2021, we had several former students in various Steward/ess and other categories, either as nominees or winners.
 In 2022 again, FIVE former SYSA Steward/esses were nominees and winners in various categories.
 In 2023, we had another finalist in the Chief Stew category.
+In 2024, we had THREE finalists in the Chief Stew and the Sustainability categories.